wkaisertexas/wkaisertexas.github.io/src/content/blog/cloning-chat-gpt-in-terminal-with-javascript-and-clack.md

 [^1]: **OpenAI** has a **REST API** which is a series of endpoints for starting chats, creating accounts and more.
 However, **OpenAI** also has a `node` module which wraps the API into a nice set of functions for you and automatically handles the minor processing which you would have to otherwise implement.
 It is quite common for popular APIs to have wrappers in sometimes multiple languages (`python`, `javascript`, `java` are common).
 Reusing their pre-built wrapper code can be a great way to save time.
 [^2]: **Cleye** is a pun as is phonetically similar to the acronym for command line interface, *CLI*.
 [^3]: The hero image image presented is from [Google's Gemini (formerly Bard)](https://gemini.google.com/)
+[^4]: If you are up for the challenge, you can learn more about streaming from the guide [How To Stream Completions](https://cookbook.openai.com/examples/how_to_stream_completions)